 Raising a family can be a laughfest at times and make you want to yank your hair out in frustration at other times.
 Through it all, you have to keep a sense of humor though.
 These are our real-life funny and not-so-funny moments with two teenage sons, a husband and a dog.

-I had a horrible premonition on Monday.
+I had a horrid premonition on Monday.
 I was taking T. to the pediatrician.
-The rain was pouring down out of the sky as though every angel in heaven were crying.
-So fast, so furious, that you couldn't see an inch in front of you, and even the wiper blades on the speed-of-light setting were of little use.
-As I'm driving down the Powhite Parkway, an image appears in my mind just as clear as if I … [Read more...] about Premonition – Or Horrible Daydream?
+The rain was pouring down out of the sky as though every angel in heaven was crying.
+So fast, so furious, that you could not see an inch in front of you, and even the wiper blades on the speed-of-light setting were of little use.
+As I am driving down the Powhite Parkway, an image appears in my mind just as clear as if I … [Read more...] about Premonition – Or Horrible Daydream?

 I woke up this morning to find an email in my inbox from James H. who was letting me know that he was the owner of the domain TestosteroneReplacement.net.
 He told me that this keyword has over 2900 US local searches each month along with a $8.66 CPC, so it was a good domain to build a website with about testosterone replacement.
 He also said that if I was interested in this domain to drop him a … [Read more...] about Time for Some Testosterone Replacement

 THE BONDING EXPERIENCEYou know, I used to think that "bonding" with your kids was just something that came naturally for whatever reason.
 I mean, I didn't think that it was something you would need to work at, just that it was something that just "happened" between a parent and a child.I couldn't have been more off base.
 Bonding with an infant child is NOT the same as bonding with a teenage child … [Read more...] about A MOTHER & SON BONDING EXPERIENCE OF EPIC PROPORTIONS!